AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 - **bareboard targets**, where the run-times do not depend on an operating system.

-    - In this case, the application communicates directly with the device's processor.
+    - In this case, the application has direct access to the system hardware.

 For each platform, a set of run-time libraries is available.
 Run-time libraries implement a subset of the Ada language for different use cases, and they're